Fire and rescue services

 Many businesses accept international credit cards.

-Choose a tour operator that has a CB radio or satellite phone.
+Choose a tour operator that has a CB radio and/or satellite phone.
 Mobile phone coverage is limited.

 Be prepared for delays from melting snow and snowfalls.